 How to Make Butter at Home (without a churn)

 1 tbsp. of granulated sugar (optional)

-1/4 tsp. of salt (optional, omit if you want unsalted butter)
+1/4 tsp -1/2 tsp of salt depending on your taste (this is optional, omit if you want unsalted butter)

 2. When the butter and buttermilk have separated, pour the contents of the bowl through a strainer fitted over top of another bowl.
 Pour the buttermilk into a jar and store in the fridge for another use.